fjorgemota/PHPWebThread/README.md

 - Remove the internal dependency of [LazyLoad] loader
 - And what your imagination can do! :D

+## Install

+To use the class, we recommend to alter the RewriteBase directive in the .htaccess.
+Just a tip. :P

+## About timeout and no Javascript support

+The class has a default timeout of 10 seconds to load a PHPWebThread.
+After this time, the class automatically redirects to a No Javascript version of the page that uses the class.

+The No Javascript version just call the PHPWebThreads sequentially, and can be activated with the GET parameter ?phpwebthread_deactivate=1.

+Is possible, too, to echo a element with the id "phpwebthread_fallbackmsg", with a link to the no javascript version.
+This element is automatically hided at the first load of a PHPWebThread.

 ## Example of use

 The class is very much simple to use.
 Just look at the example below: